-Outside of the Netherlands, Germany, the United Kingdom, Belgium, Switzerland and France are the key countries, where locations are being sourced and built to realise further growth.
-In March 2019 Fa stned has won a tender to construct twenty new stations along highways in Switzerland, which will connect well with the expanding network in Germany.
-The Company won the tender on the basis of its a lready proven quality and ability (in the Netherlands and Germany) in terms of technical equipment, payment methods, customer service, station realisations and operations.
+Outside of the Netherlands, Germany, the United Kingdom, Belgium, France and Switzerland are the key countries, where locations are being sourced and built to realise further growth.
+In March 2019, Fastned has won a tender to construct twenty new stations along highways in Switzerland, which will connect well with the expanding network in Germany.
+The Company won the tender on the basis of its already proven quality and ability (in the Netherlands and Germany) in terms of technical equipment, payment methods, customer service, station realisations and operations.
+In March 2020 and again in November 2021, Fastned secured new locations along motorways in France, namely 9 locations on the APRR network and 3 locations on the VINCI network.
+In March 2022, Fastned won its first tender for 18 charging stations on Sanef motorways in the north of France.
 This will take Fastned a step closer in realising its goal of building a European network of a 1,000 fast charging stations.
-In new markets, such as Switzerland, where there is very little infrastructure, there is ample opportunity for growth for any party in absolute terms, even if competitors already hold a large share of the current market.
+In new markets where there is very little infrastructure, there is ample opportunity for growth for any party in absolute terms, even if competitors already hold a large share of the current market.